ctechfilmuniversity/lecture_sose24_cc2/02_syntax_basics/code/readme.md

   - ascii.cpp
   - ascii.h
 - Move all functionalities that are related to the ascii-art to these files.
-- Re-arrange the functions in such a way that the main.cpp only contains the main function.
+- Re-arrange the functions in such a way that the main.cpp only contains the main function. #
+- Make sure that you do not use global variables!
+See also [why they should be avoided](https://www.learncpp.com/cpp-tutorial/why-non-const-global-variables-are-evil/) in most cases.
 - Review the functions according to the following:
   - functions do one thing and one thing only
   - function names should be comprehensible and describe what the function is doing